makman568/algofun/pq/consensus_message_volume.md

 ## Abstract

-This document provides a **mathematical derivation** of expected consensus message volume based on source code parameters from the Algorand go-algorand repository and observable stake distribution.
-The analysis demonstrates that the consensus message volume should be **75-117 messages per round** (total across all vote phases) rather than the theoretical committee size of 2,990-4,500.
-This derivation is **topology-independent** and applies equally to relay networks, P2P networks, and hybrid configurations.
+This document provides a **mathematical derivation** of expected consensus message volume based on source code parameters from the Algorand go-algorand repository and the **observed stake distribution on November 21, 2025** (`algorand-consensus.csv`).
+The updated analysis demonstrates that relays should expect **~400-550 core consensus messages per round** and **~720-1,030 concurrent gossip messages** once pipelined next votes are counted—still far below the theoretical committee size of 2,990-5,000.
+The derivation remains **topology-independent**, applying equally to relay networks, P2P networks, and hybrid configurations.

 **Methodology:**
-- **Pure mathematical analysis** from source code parameters (no empirical measurements required)
+- Statistical derivation from source-code parameters combined with measured stake fractions (no heuristics)
-- Inputs: consensus parameters, stake distribution, protocol mechanisms
+- Inputs: consensus parameters, the November 21, 2025 stake CSV, and agreement-layer propagation rules
-- Output: predicted message count that can be validated against mainnet telemetry
+- Output: predicted message counts that align with the instrumented telemetry in `consensus_message_volume_empirical.md`

-**Mathematical Prediction:** Messages per round across consensus phases:
+**Mathematical Prediction with Nov-21-2025 stake distribution:**

 **Protocol-centric count (messages "belonging" to round r):**
-- Proposals: ~10-12 messages (derived from NumProposers parameter)
+- Proposals: ~5-12 messages (NumProposers=9 with mild over-selection)
-- Soft votes: ~35-50 messages (derived from threshold 2,267 with realistic stake distribution)
+- Soft votes: **~260-360 unique voters** (Poisson selection over real stake fractions; telemetry shows 280-340)
-- Cert votes: ~20-35 messages (derived from threshold 1,112 with realistic stake distribution)
+- Cert votes: **~120-190 unique voters** (lower threshold but similar selection dynamics; telemetry 130-165)
-- **Subtotal: ~65-97 messages** (core consensus for round r)
+- **Subtotal: ~385-560 messages** (core consensus for round r)

 **Steady-state bandwidth (concurrent flows during round r):**
-- Core consensus (above): ~65-97 messages
+- Core consensus (above): ~385-560 messages
-- Next votes (pipelined for round r+1): ~50-60 messages (derived from threshold 3,838 with tiered stake plus middle-tier accounts)
+- Next votes (pipelined for round r+1): **~330-470 messages** (same stake data applied to the 5,000-size committee)
-- **Total concurrent: ~115-157 messages per round**
+- **Total concurrent: ~715-1,030 messages per round**

-**For bandwidth calculations:** Use **115-157 messages/round** (accounts for pipelining overlap)
+**For bandwidth calculations:** Use **~720-1,030 messages/round** to capture pipelining overlap and next-vote traffic.

-**Note on binomial variance:** Vote weights follow binomial distribution with σ ≈ √(expected weight).
-This creates ~5-15% variance in votes needed to reach threshold.
-The ranges above account for this statistical variation.
+**Note on binomial/Poisson variance:** For each account with stake fraction `s`, the number of VRF “wins” per step follows a binomial distribution with mean `s × committeeSize` and σ ≈ √(s × committeeSize).
+The probability that an account emits at least one vote in a step is `1 - e^{-s × committeeSize}` (Poisson approximation).
+Summing those probabilities across online accounts yields the expected number of distinct voters per step; variance around that expectation explains the ±10% swing seen in telemetry.

 ---